sachinira/template-github-release-to-slack/README.md

 # Template: GitHub new release to Slack Channel message
 When a new release is done in GitHub, send a message to a Slack channel. <br>

 It is important to be updated with a particular software development tool that you or your team are using in the day-to-day development process and get notified immediately on a new release of it.
-There can be a slack channel followed by a development community or a team that uses that specific tool.
+There can be a Slack channel followed by a development community or a team that uses that specific tool.
 This template makes it easier to provide such notification by allowing to send a message to a targeted Slack channel when there is a new release in a specific GitHub repository.

 This template can be used to send a message to a selected Slack channel when a new release is done in a specific repository in GitHub.

 ## Use this template to
 - Send a Channel message to a Slack channel which is created for developers who use a Git repository.